 Why would you root?

-You won’t find a lot of amazing must-have apps when you root, but there are enough to make it worthwhile.
-For example, some apps allow you to automatically backup all of your apps and all of their data, completely block advertisements, create secure tunnels to the Internet, overclock your processor, or make your device a wireless hotspot.
-Check out our list of the best apps for rooted devices can give you an idea of what you’re getting into.
+There isn’t an over-abundance of must-have root apps, but there are enough to make it worthwhile.
+Some apps will let you automatically back up all of your apps and data to the cloud, block web and in-app advertisements, create secure tunnels to the internet, overclock your processor, or make your device a wireless hot spot.
+Some of the best apps for rooted devices can give you an idea of what you’re getting into.

 Why wouldn’t you root?